 - True – the statement is accurate

-Truthmeter.mk’s experts of various scopes are analyzing the promises of the political subjects and presenting them in an easy-to-read and an aggregated form, alongside with systematic statistic data.
+Truthmeter.mk’s experts of various scopes are analyzing the statements of the politicians, public officials or other decision makers or public opinion creators and presenting them in an easy-to-read and an aggregated form, alongside with systematic statistic data.

 Truththmeter.mk’s main objective is to increase the cognizance of the citizens, media and NGOs, but also the cognizance of the parties and their members, who thereby have the opportunity to become familiar with the multiple aspects of the political process in Macedonia.